 Arthritic symptoms range in severity, and they may come and go.
 Some symptoms stay the same for several years but could potentially get worse with time.
 Severe cases of arthritis can prevent its sufferers from performing daily activities and make walking difficult.

 If you suspect your arthritis is affecting your feet, it is crucial that you see a podiatrist immediately.
 Your doctor will be able to address your specific case and help you decide which treatment method is best for you.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Care for Your Arthritic Foot

 Many women experience changes in their feet throughout their pregnancy.
 Swollen feet is one of the common side effects of pregnancy, and it can occur as a result of the growing fetus and other hormonal changes.
 Research has indicated that mild relief be found when having frequent foot massages are performed.
 There are several benefits that are associated with this type of therapy.
 These can include invoking a peaceful feeling, as well as creating increased blood circulation.
 If you would like additional information about how foot massages can help during pregnancy, it is suggested that you consult with a podiatrist.

 Pregnant women with swollen feet can be treated with a variety of different methods that are readily available.
 For more information about other cures for swollen feet during pregnancy, consult with one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors will attend to all of your foot and ankle needs.

 What Foot Problems Can Arise During Pregnancy?